vishnusindhal/Brain_up/Readme.md

-# 🧠 Second Brain – Your Digital Knowledge Hub
+# 🧠 Brain up – Your Digital Knowledge Hub

-Second Brain is your personal knowledge management system designed to store, organize, and access your thoughts, ideas, and learning materials.
-With sleek, intuitive UI components and powerful search and organization features, Second Brain is the ultimate digital brain for managing your thoughts.
+ Brain up is your personal knowledge management system designed to store, organize, and access your thoughts, ideas, and learning materials.
+With sleek, intuitive UI components and powerful search and organization features,  Brain up is the ultimate digital brain for managing your thoughts.

 ## 🔍 Features